10 Best Rock Music Videos

 'November Rain'

 'November Rain' is from a time when the release of a music video was an event.
 Guns N' Roses were still very much a force to be reckoned with when this song was given the epic video treatment.
-The song was so large in scale, the video had no choice but to follow suit.
+The song was so large in scale, the band had no choice but to follow suit with the video.
 The nine minute masterpiece plays more like a miniature film set to music.
-Perhaps the narrative isn't easy to follow, but still a great video with very strong and pleasing imagery.
-The shot of the tiny church in the desert when Slash is rocking the solo is one of those iconic images from the heyday of music videos.
+Perhaps the narrative isn't easy to follow, but it's still a great video with very strong and pleasing imagery.
+The shot of Slash rocking the solo at that tiny church in the desert is one of the most iconic images from the heyday of music videos.

 'Sober'

-A video that is very well suited to the song, it also has incredibly dark and twisted undertones.
+A video that's not only very well suited to the song, but also has incredibly dark and twisted undertones.
 Just the thought of that giant worm/snake thing in the pipes used to freak me out when I was a kid.
-In 1993 no one thought that claymation could be this terrifying, Tool guitarist/visual artist extraordinaire Adam Jones changed all that.
+In 1993 no one thought that claymation could be this terrifying.
+Tool guitarist/visual artist extraordinaire Adam Jones changed all that.
 He designed the character models used in the stop-motion animation process for the video.
 The medium that created 'Mr.Bill' and 'Rudolph the Red Nosed Reindeer' was suddenly much more sinister, and impossible to turn away from.

 'Black Hole Sun'

 Not only is this one of the most memorable videos of all time in any genre, but it's also nightmarishly creepy.
-The band didn't even break out the kick ass solo when faces started melting in this one.
+The band hadn't even broke out the kick ass solo when faces started melting in this one.
 After all these years, this video is just as awesome as it was back in 1994.
-It doesn't hurt that the song is also incredible, but the video was so good it's hard to hear the song and not see those surreal images in your mind.
+It doesn't hurt that the song is also incredible, but the video is so good it's hard to hear the song and not see those surreal images in your mind.